William-Yeh/jcconf2014-docker/linked-example/README.md

 # "Linked containers" feature of Docker

-This directory is to demostrate the "linked containers" feature of Docker, using [wrk](https://github.com/William-Yeh/docker-wrk) (written in C and Lua), [Spray](https://github.com/William-Yeh/Docker-Spray-HttpServer) (written in Scala), and [Fluentd](https://github.com/William-Yeh/docker-fluentd) (written in Ruby) as example.
+This directory is to demostrate the "linked containers" feature of Docker, using [wrk](https://github.com/William-Yeh/docker-wrk) (written in C and Lua), [Spray](https://github.com/William-Yeh/Docker-Spray-HttpServer) (written in Scala), [Fluentd](https://github.com/William-Yeh/docker-fluentd) (written in Ruby), and [Elasticsearch + Kibana](http://www.elasticsearch.org/overview/kibana/) (written in Java) as example.